-Disneyland Resort Guests Will Experience Six Different Ride Profiles Matched to Vintage Pop and Rock Songs
+Disneyland Resort Guests May Experience Six Different Ride Profiles Matched to Vintage Pop and Rock Songs

 ANAHEIM, Calif.
-(April 25, 2017)–Moviegoers know that “Guardians of the Galaxy” adventures usually are accompanied by vintage pop and rock songs from Star-Lord’s awesome mix tape.
-So, when the new Guardians of the Galaxy – Mission: BREAKOUT! attraction opens May 27 at Disney California Adventure Park, it’s natural that this breathtaking experience will unfold to its own musical accompaniment.
+(May 25, 2018)–Moviegoers know that “Guardians of the Galaxy” adventures usually are accompanied by vintage pop and rock songs from Star-Lord’s awesome mix tape.
+So, when the Guardians of the Galaxy – Mission: BREAKOUT! attraction opened one year ago at Disney California Adventure Park, guests knew that this breathtaking experience would unfold to its own musical accompaniment.

 Six of them, in fact.

 Each time guests board this new attraction–a mission to rescue the Guardians of the Galaxy from a giant fortress–they will experience one of six randomized scenarios created by Disney Imagineers.
 Each ride profile utilizes the attraction’s hair-raising ascend-and-drop thrill, synchronized with a popular song from the ‘60s, ‘70s or early ‘80s.

 Guardians of the Galaxy – Mission: BREAKOUT! launches guests into a chaotic and hilarious adventure filled with exhilarating visual and sound effects.
 They will assist Rocket, one of the most unusual heroes, as he leads the escape mission.
 An “awesome mix” of songs, inspired by the films’ soundtracks, adds to the epic action.

 - “Hit Me With Your Best Shot” by Pat Benatar (1980)

 - “Give Up The Funk” by Parliament (1975)

 - “Born To Be Wild” by Steppenwolf (1968)